-The property portfolio focuses on retail properties in central locations at the heart of big cities and on office complexes that are mainly marketed to international and Israeli high-tech companies.
+The Company focuses on retail properties in central locations at the heart of big cities and on office complexes that are mainly marketed to international and Israeli high-tech companies.

-The Company is listed on the TA-35 Index, the flagship index of the Tel Aviv Stock Exchange (TASE), which includes the 35 shares of the companies with the highest market cap on TASE that meet the Index’s threshold conditions, and on the Tel-Dividend Index.
+The Company’s shares are listed on the TA-35 Index, the flagship index of the Tel Aviv Stock Exchange (TASE), which includes the 35 companies with the highest market cap on TASE that meet the Index’s threshold conditions, as well as on the Tel Aviv Real Estate Index and the Tel-Dividend Index.

 The Company’s Objectives and Goals

-- Frequent investments in the renovation and appearance of the properties, improvement of existing properties and exhaustion of existing rights therein.
+- Frequent investments in the renovation and appearance of the properties, varying and adapting the mix, upgrading the existing properties and realizing the available rights therein